 Setting up a new business

-Started in 1984, Titan had managed to get a lion’s share of the Indian watch market by mid 90s.
+Started in 1984, Titan had managed to get a lion’s share of the Indian watch market by the mid-90s.
 As a logical next step, it started looking at other relevant industries to expand.
 Indian households hold close to 1 trillion $ worth of gold in the form of jewellery which is equivalent to 11% of the total global deposits.
 Titan decided to tap into this huge love for gold jewellery and launched a brand called Tanishq.

 The first Tanishq store was opened in Chennai in 1996.
-Tanishq kept pushing the 18 carat products but the sales were low.
+Tanishq kept pushing the 18-carat products but the sales were low.
 Titan kept adding more stores, but things didn’t change.
 Very soon, they realized their mistake.
 Gold jewellery in India was not just an ornament.
 Instead, it was considered an asset: a store of value and wealth.
 Hence, Indians always preferred the purer 22 carats over the 18 carats products.

 Despite that, Titan didn’t give up.
-They hoped that they would be able to make Indians fall in love with the 18 carat products.
+They hoped that they would be able to make Indians fall in love with the 18-carat products.
 Till 2001, Titan tried absorbing Tanishq’s losses which had mounted to 150 crores INR in the past 5 years.
 The constant erosion of money impacted Titan’s stock badly which hit lows of 2 Rs in 2001.
 The Tatas have had enough of it and couldn’t let the company continue losing money.

 Turning things around

 But they had another major hurdle to cross.
 Most of the Indians preferred to buy gold jewellery from their trusted and known local jewellers.
 They didn’t trust other players because of the fear of getting impure gold.
-To tackle this, Titan introduced a major innovation which changed its fortunes forever.
+To tackle this, Titan introduced a major innovation that changed its fortunes forever.
 They introduced a device called Karatmeter in all the stores.
 It was a gold purity testing device imported from Germany at a cost of 10 lacs INR per piece.

 The Karatmeter campaign